 What Color Is Best to Wear at a Formal Wedding?

-Gowns in gemstone and earth tones, navy, pastels (not icy), metallic gold or silver are good choices.
-After 6 pm, a black gown works in the US as well.
-Pattern stand out, therefore go for a solid attire to blend in the crowd of guests.
+Gowns in gemstone and earth tones, navy, pastels (not icy), metallic gold, or silver are good choices.
+After 6 p.m., a black gown works in the US as well.
+Patterns stand out, so go for solid attire to blend in with the crowd of guests.

-For men navy, black, and gray attire is best with a pop of solid color for the vest as well as tie or bow.
-When wearing a tuxedo without a vest make a style statement with solid suspenders in the same color as the bow or tie.
+For men, navy, black, and gray attire is best with a pop of solid color for the vest and tie or bow.
+When wearing a tuxedo without a vest, make a style statement with solid suspenders in the bow’s or tie’s color.

-What Colors and Styles to Avoid at a Formal Wedding?
+What Colors and Styles Should You Avoid as a Guest at a Formal Wedding?

 Consider the location and time.
-When you expect that there will be strong artificial light or bright sunshine, icy pastels, ivory, cream, light gray and beige might appear as white.
+When you expect strong artificial light or bright sunshine, icy pastels, ivory, cream, light gray, and beige might appear white.
 Therefore, it is best to avoid them.

-Style-wise, don’t show too much skin.
-Therefore, stay away from formal gowns with hems above the knee like it is often the case with high-low hems.
-During a religious ceremony, wear a cover-up, when your gown is sleeveless, or shoulder-free.
+Style-wise, avoid showing too much skin.
+For example, avoid formal gowns with hems above the knee, as is often the case with high-low hems.
+During a religious ceremony, wear a cover-up when your dress is sleeveless, backless, or shoulderless.

 What Are the Best Styles for Formal Wedding Guest Outfits?

-Any gemstone as well as primary colors will be remembered easily.
-Therefore, a gown in a classic cut in black or navy is a good choice, when you plan to wear the same dress at various weddings.
-Alter the look with your accessories, clutch and shoes depending on the location and season.
-Great accessories for wedding guest outfits, are, for instance, a hat at a formal wedding brunch on the lawn/deck of a restaurant/hotel, or a faux fur stole for a formal winter wedding outfit.
+Any gemstone, as well as primary colors, will be remembered easily.
+Therefore, a gown in a classic cut in black or navy is a good choice when you plan to wear the same dress at various weddings.
+Alter your wedding guest outfit with accessories, a clutch, and shoes depending on the location and season.
+Great accessories for wedding guest outfits are, for instance, a hat at a formal wedding brunch on the lawn/deck of a restaurant/hotel, or a faux fur stole for a formal winter wedding outfit.

 Of course, a gown in your primary personal style and most flattering color is a great choice as well.
-You can invest in this gown, and make it your statement to wear it at all formal events.
+You can invest in this gown and make it your statement to wear at all formal events.

 Sustainability is a big trend right now.

-How to Save When Having to Attend Several Weddings?
+How to Save When Having to Attend Several Weddings in a Year?

-Diagrams: N. Mölders with photos: Courtesy to Ever Pretty
+Diagrams: N. Mölders with photos: Courtesy of Ever Pretty